Treaty of Zaragoza: Background

-After the Magellan–Elcano expedition (1519–1522), Charles V sent a second expedition, led by García Jofre de Loaísa, to colonise the islands, based on the assertion that they were in the Castilian zone, under the Treaty of Tordesillas.
-After some difficulties, the expedition reached Maluku Islands, docking at Tidore, where the Spanish established a fort.
-There was inevitable conflict with the Portuguese, who were already established in Ternate.
-After a year of fighting, the Spanish suffered a defeat but, despite that, nearly a decade of skirmishes over the possession of the islands ensued.
+After the Magellan–Elcano expedition (1519–1522), Charles V sent a second expedition under García Jofre de Loaísa to colonise the islands, based on the assertion that they were in the Castilian zone under the Treaty of Tordesillas.
+After some difficulties, the expedition reached the Malukus, docking at Tidore, where the Spanish established their own fort.
+There was an inevitable conflict with the Portuguese, who were already established in Ternate.
+The Spanish were initially defeated a year into the fighting but nearly a decade of skirmishes continued.

 Conference of Badajoz–Elvas

 In 1524, both kingdoms organised the "Junta de Badajoz–Elvas" to resolve the dispute.
 Each crown appointed three astronomers and cartographers, three pilots and three mathematicians, who formed a committee to establish the exact location of the antimeridian of Tordesillas, and the intention was to divide the whole world into two equal hemispheres.

 The Portuguese delegation sent by King João III included António de Azevedo Coutinho, Diogo Lopes de Sequeira, and Lopo Homem, a cartographer and cosmographer.
 The plenipotentiary from Portugal was Mercurio Gâtine, and those from Spain were Count Mercurio Gâtine, Garcia de Loaysa, Bishop of Osma, and García de Padilla, grand master of the Order of Calatrava.
 Former Portuguese cartographer Diogo Ribeiro, was part of the Spanish delegation.

 An amusing story is said to have taken place at this meeting.
 According to contemporary Castilian writer Peter Martyr d'Anghiera, a small boy stopped the Portuguese delegation and asked if they intended to divide up the world.
 The delegation answered that they were.
-The boy responded by baring his backside and suggesting that they draw their line through his butt crack.
+The boy responded by baring his backside and suggesting that they draw their line through his intergluteal cleft.

 The board met several times, at Badajoz and Elvas, without reaching an agreement.
 Geographic knowledge at that time was inadequate for an accurate assignment of longitude, and each group chose maps or globes that showed the islands to be in their own hemisphere.
 John III and Charles V agreed to not send anyone else to the Moluccas until it was established in whose hemisphere they were situated.